nsleeah/nsleeah/README.md

 Hi, I'm Leah 👋
 ========================================================

+- 💻 I'm currently **a software development intern @comparethemarket, enhancing my skills and gaining industry experience.**

-- 🔭 I'm currently **enhancing my full-stack skills through the 12-week Tech Academy at Bright Network, focusing on both front-end and back-end development**
+- 🔭  I recently completed **a 12-week bootcamp with Bright Network Tech Academy, developing skills in both front-end and back-end development**

-- 🌱 I’m currently learning **JavaScript and React**
+- 🌱 I’m currently learning **Swift and IOS Development 📱**

 - 👯 I'm looking to collaborate **on projects that make a positive difference in society, while also providing opportunities for personal and professional growth**